mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 129 - Structural Optimizations/readme.md

   }

 // This cryptic piece of code iterates a
-// two dimensional array
+// two-dimensional array
-// We don't have proofs this will be useful
+// We don't have proof this will be useful
 // In real contexts
 ```